ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 }
 ```

-This is how we create HTML elements and access their values and attributes from the View.

 ## UiHandler
 UiHandlers is a GWTP feature that delegate some of the View actions to the Presenter.
 A good use case for that would be for handling a click event.
-The UiHandler will tell GWTP which method to call on a specific browser event.
+The UiHandler will listen to a specific browser event and tell GWTP which method to call when the event is triggered.

 ### Creating the UiHandler
 Here are the 5 things you need to do before using UiHandlers: